Introducing Libertarianism: A Reading List

 Libertarianism—its theory, its practice—is an awfully big topic.
 This reading list gives you a place to start.
 A combination of newcomers and established classics, these books offer accessible introductions to variety of libertarian thought, from philosophy to history to economics.

-Boaz’s book provides exactly what its title promises.Libertarianism: A Primer is a quick and easy read, but it’s also a remarkably thorough introduction to libertarianism.
+Boaz’s The Libertarian Mind is a quick and easy read, but it’s also a remarkably thorough introduction to libertarianism.
 It covers the historical roots of libertarianism and the basics of libertarian political philosophy and economic thinking.
 Boaz then applies these ideas to major policy areas, showing how free association and free markets, not government coercion and bureaucracy, can solve our most pressing social issues.

 The Law by Frédéric Bastiat